bobby-didcoding/django-tutorial/steps/module_1.md

 pip freeze > requirements.txt
 ```

-3) Django: You can now go ahead and start a new Django project.
+3) Django - You can now go ahead and start a new Django project.
 Installing Django has given you access to a handy 'startproject' command.
 Use the following command to start our new project.
 ```
 django-admin startproject django_course .
 ```